FungY911/better-grass/README.md

 ```

 # Docker image
-To run & download the docker image, use
+To run or download the docker image, use
 ```bash
 docker run --network="host" fungyx/better-grass USER_IDS=<YOUR_ACCOUNT_ID>
 ```